-The final deadline to apply for the BSN to DNP for Fall 2017 is May 1, 2017.
+The final deadline to apply for the BSN to DNP for Fall 2018 is July 27th.

 Students admitted to the Post Master's DNP Program in Nursing may be eligible for scholarship/graduate tuition assistance through the School of Nursing.
 Scholarship funds are limited and are awarded based on tuition cost after students register for classes.
 Federal assistance in the form of student loans is available through the Baylor University Financial Aid Office.
-Federal student loans require completion of FAFSA by students athttp://www.fafsa.ed.gov.
+Federal student loans require completion of FAFSA by students at http://www.fafsa.ed.gov.

 For More Information Contact:

 Graduate Nursing Admissions